spinnaker/spinnaker.io/content/en/docs/setup/install/storage/clouddriver-sql.md

     writeBatchSize: 300
   scheduler:
     enabled: true
-  # Enable clouddriver-caching's clean up agent to periodically purge old
+  # Enable clouddriver-redis's clean up agent to periodically purge old
   # clusters and accounts.
 Set to true when using the Kubernetes provider.
   unknown-agent-cleanup-agent:
     enabled: false